oasci/pitt-biosc1540-2024f/content/assessments/project/genome/index.md

 2. Click on "fastp: fast all-in-one preprocessing for FASTQ files".
 3. In the tool interface, set the following parameters:
     -   "Single-end or paired reads": Select "Paired Collection".
-    -   "Select paired collection(s)": Choose your pair of FASTQ files
+    -   "Select paired collection(s)": Choose your paired-end reads.
 4. Click "Run Tool".

 Click on the eye icon next to the HTML report to view it.